Esri/arcgis-js-api/README.md

 # arcgis-js-api

-A minified, unbuilt version of the [ArcGIS Maps SDK for JavaScript](https://developers.arcgis.com/javascript/3/) to be used with [bower](http://bower.io).
+A minified, unbuilt version of the [ArcGIS Maps SDK for JavaScript version 3.x](https://developers.arcgis.com/javascript/3/) to be used with [bower](http://bower.io).

 | :warning:  Repository Archive Notice   |
 | :-----------------------------------------|